NinjaV999/Systolic-array-based-general-CNN-accelerator/README.md

 ##### 3.1.1 SA_FINAL_VER.mpf
 Project File.
 ##### 3.1.2 src
-This folder consits of the source codes.
+This folder consists of the source codes.
 ##### 3.1.3 Usage method
 Use Modelsim to open the project file *SA_FINAL_VER.mpf*.
 There are 21 *.v* files used in this project file, among which *test_top.v* is the top-level module.
-After opening the project file, then execute the complie and simulation processes in sequence (the simulation process takes about 450 μs).
+After opening the project file, then execute the compile and simulation processes in sequence (the simulation process takes about 450 μs).
 The final calculation results are stored in
 *{sim:/test_top/u_fc_ram1/gen_ram_fc[3:0]/u_ram_new/mem}* .

 It is worth noting that compilation errors may occur due to changes in the file paths.
 In this case, it is necessary to manually delete all the *.v* files in the project file and add them again.